South Africa Travel Guide

 South Africa is such a diverse country to visit.
-This stand-out country on the southern tip of the continent of Africa is certainly one of life’s must see destinations.
-In fact once you have been, there is every chance you will go back, time and time again.
-There are opportunities for wildlife spotting on safari, exploration of rich vineyards, hip and vibrant cities, superb sporting facilities including golf and a coastline of glorious beaches.
+This stand-out country on the southern tip of the continent of Africa is certainly one of life’s must-see destinations.
+Once you have been, there is every chance you will go back, time and time again.
+There are opportunities for wildlife spotting on safari, exploration of rich vineyards, hip, and vibrant cities, superb sporting facilities including golf, and a coastline of glorious beaches.

-Most visitors combine a few locations by plane or train such as a city and safari.
-A very popular choice is a road trip along the iconic Garden route from Cape Town to Port Elizabeth.
+Most visitors combine a few locations by plane or train such as a city, a township, and a safari.
+A very popular travel choice is a road trip along the iconic Garden route from Cape Town to Port Elizabeth.
 Some also look to visit neighboring countries such as Namibia, Botswana, and Eswatini.

 South Africa has the opposite seasons to the UK.
-Summer is November to March and winter is from April to October.
-The north of the country which includes Kruger, Madikwe and Sun City is generally warm all year but the cooler winter temperatures effect the Western and Eastern Cape Provinces such as Cape Town and the Garden Route.
+Summer is from November to March and winter is from April to October.
+The north of the country which includes Kruger, Madikwe, and Sun City is generally warm all year.
+Cooler winter temperatures affect the Western and Eastern Cape Provinces such as Cape Town and the Garden Route.

-Planes, trains and automobiles are considered the best means of transport in South Africa.
+Planes, trains, and automobiles are considered the best means of getting around in South Africa.

-Travelling on buses is safe, good value and comfortable, and the vehicles are usually equipped with air conditioning and toilets.
+Traveling on buses is safe, good value, and comfortable, and the vehicles are usually equipped with air conditioning and toilets.

 Train travel is just about the slowest way of getting around South Africa.
 Trains offer overnight services saving you the cost of accommodation with varying degrees of space and comfort.
-There are a number of luxury train companies including The Blue train from Cape Town to Pretoria or Rovos Rail from Pretoria to Cape Town, Durban or Victoria Falls in Zimbabwe.
+There are several luxury train companies including The Blue train from Cape Town to Pretoria or Rovos Rail from Pretoria to Cape Town, Durban, or Victoria Falls in Zimbabwe.

 The regional flight network in South Africa is good especially if your time is short.
 The main airlines are South African Airways and its regional subsidiaries and British Airways Comair.